esx-overextended/es_extended/README.md

 * Revived Some Previous ESX Functions: Reinstated the original ESX HUD and reintroduced the esx:getSharedObject event for loading of the ESX object in external resources

+* Multiple Group Support: Implemented a comprehensive multiple group support system that remains fully backward compatibile with ESX Legacy.
+This enhancement enables player objects to seamlessly associate with multiple groups such as administrators, gangs, VIPs, and more, expanding the flexibility and functionality of the system.

 ### ℹ Information